-We will be broadcasting both the Grand Rounds lecture and Consultants' Conference via the same link on WebEx and there WILL NOT be a live conference at the Public Health Laboratory.
-Please click to register and download the WebEx outlook file.
+We will be broadcasting both the Grand Rounds lecture and Consultants' Conference via the same link on WebEx AND WE HAVE RESUMED THE LIVE CONFERENCE in the auditorium at the Public Health Laboratory.
+Please click here to register and download the WebEx outlook file.